 \cref{eqn:ode-subarea-blocks} uses the described block modeling method to capture the underlying behavioral dynamics of the swarm.
-We made the following additional assumptions about block distribution for its derivation.
+We made the following additional assumptions about the block distribution for its derivation.
 First, whenever a block is redistributed all $j$ are selected with probability proportional to the fraction of distributable area they contain.
 Second, blocks are distributed uniformly within a given $j$.
-Third, all $j$ can hold any number of blocks, allowing two blocks to occupy the same location (i.e., stacking).
+Third, every $j$ can hold any number of blocks, allowing two blocks to occupy the same location (i.e., stacking).
 We note that under our-steady state assumption,~\cref{eqn:ode-subarea-blocks} can be solved analytically given $\NBlocksInEnv{0}$ and does not need to be solved numerically.
-We also observe that from~\cref{eqn:ode-subarea-blocks} the number of blocks in the arena available for robots to find can increase \emph{and} decrease, addressing one of the main weaknesses in the model from previous work.
+We also observe that from~\cref{eqn:ode-subarea-blocks} the number of blocks in the arena available for robots to find can increase \emph{and} decrease, addressing one of the weaknesses in the model from previous work.

-Next we derive analytical models for $\tau_h,\alpha_b$, and $\alpha_r$ from scenario parameters: arena geometry, number of blocks, block distribution, etc. We do not derive $\tau_{av}$, because it depends intrinsically on the interference avoidance strategy employed by $\TheSwarm$ and therefore cannot be derived independently from $\kappa$ without additional assumptions.
+Next we derive analytical models for $\tau_h,\alpha_b$, and $\alpha_r$ from the arena geometry, number of blocks, block distribution, etc. We do not derive $\tau_{av}$, because it depends intrinsically on the interference avoidance strategy employed by $\TheSwarm$ and therefore cannot be derived independently from $\kappa$ without additional assumptions.

-\subsection{Derivation of Homing Time $\tau_h$}
+\subsection{Derivation of homing time $\tau_h$}

 We build the intuition behind the block acquisition probability for a robot at location $\ArenaXY$ in the arena as follows, modeling the nest as a single point $\NestXY$.
 Since searching begins from the nest, the density of $\SwarmNSearching$ must be \emph{greater} near the nest because robots perform \emph{biased} random walks which originate from a common point.
 Consequently, this non-uniform swarm spatial distribution means that the mean distance from the nest at which a searching robot encounters a block is \emph{not} the same as the mean distance of a block from the nest.
-From~\cite{Codling2010}, we have that the spatial occupancy distribution from the central point, as a result of a biased random walk with bias distribution $Uniform(-\theta,\theta)$, falls off linearly, and we would intuitively expect the following: \begin{enumerate} \item {
+From~\citep{Codling2010}, we have that the spatial occupancy distribution from the central point, as a result of a biased random walk with bias distribution $Uniform(-\theta,\theta)$, falls off linearly, and we would intuitively expect the following: \begin{enumerate} \item

 It is moderated by $\SubAreaBlockDensity=\SubAreaNBlocks{t}/A_j$, because the rate of decay of the mean block acquisition distance as a function of distance from the nest within a given $A_j$ is slower for low $\SubAreaBlockDensity$.
 Consequently, a $j$ sparsely populated with blocks will have minimal effect on the overall swarm block acquisition probability distribution, while a $j$ densely packed with blocks will create an area of higher acquisition probability.